steelbreeze/state.js/docs/state.md

 **Returns**: `any`, Any value can be returned by the visitor.

-## Class: PseudoStateKind
-An enumeration of static constants that dictates the precise behaviour of pseudo states.

-Use these constants as the `kind` parameter when creating new `PseudoState` instances.

-**Initial**: `number` , Used for pseudo states that are always the staring point when entering their parent region.

-**ShallowHistory**: `number` , Used for pseudo states that are the the starting point when entering their parent region for the first time; subsequent entries will start at the last known state.

-**DeepHistory**: `number` , As per `ShallowHistory` but the history semantic cascades through all child regions irrespective of their initial pseudo state kind.

-**Choice**: `number` , Enables a dynamic conditional branches; within a compound transition.
-All outbound transition guards from a Choice are evaluated upon entering the PseudoState: if a single transition is found, it will be traversed;
-if many transitions are found, an arbitary one will be selected and traversed;
-if none evaluate true, and there is no 'else transition' defined, the machine is deemed illformed and an exception will be thrown.

-**Junction**: `number` , Enables a static conditional branches; within a compound transition.
-All outbound transition guards from a Choice are evaluated upon entering the PseudoState: if a single transition is found, it will be traversed;
-if many or none evaluate true, and there is no 'else transition' defined, the machine is deemed illformed and an exception will be thrown.

-**Terminate**: `number` , Entering a terminate `PseudoState` implies that the execution of this state machine by means of its state object is terminated.

 ## Class: PseudoState
 An element within a state machine model that represents an transitory Vertex within the state machine model.